 2. No or poor trainer training

-Poor training is usually a result of the trainer’s lack of understanding in the critical elements of adult learning and therefore they fail to:
+You must know the fundamental principles underlying a good training course and teaching methodology to improve your training.
+Poor training is usually a result of the trainer’s lack of understanding of the critical elements of adult learning, and therefore they fail to:

 - evaluate how trainees apply what they have learned and look for changes in behavior; and

 - analyze the organization’s outcomes to be good for business, good for the employees, and good for the bottom line.

 When a trainer has not been trained in adult learning, they typically rely on lecture-style training.
 Lecture-style methods to change behavior are inappropriate as they are best used to transfer only knowledge.
 Training must be experiential to change behavior and supported after the training is completed by coaching and a formal and informal rewards structure.

 3. Failure of managers to reinforce the new behavior

 Another root cause of ineffective training is failing to enable frontline managers to affect the desired change.
 Managers’ support of the training goals and objectives is crucial, as they are uniquely positioned to ensure new knowledge and skills are applied on the job.
 Behavioral change needs personal coaching and support by a strong goal setting and two-way feedback, if not 360-degree feedback.
 Skills development needs coaching of a different kind, with an emphasis on demonstration and practice.
 The practice must be in an environment where mistakes can be made and learned.
 Training in knowledge must be quickly followed by the individual being placed in an environment where it is used.
 Setting expectations, coaching, and monitoring performance metrics is the work of managers, and they must be trained to do this.
 Providing them with the knowledge, skills, and tools to do this effectively is necessary to maximize training ROI.